Model connectivity & developmentManage a modeling projectModeling deployment FAQLive deployment compute usage

 Drivers of increased or decreased usage

 • Ensure that the deployment is tuned correctly for the request load that you expect.
 Deployments should be tuned for the peak expected number of simultaneous requests.
-If a deployment is under-resourced then it will start to return failed responses to requests.
+If a deployment is under-resourced, it will start to return failed responses to requests.
 However, over-resourcing a deployment can use more compute seconds than necessary.

-• Palantir recommends that live deployment administrators run stress-tests against live deployment endpoints to determine the correct resource configuration before deploying the model into a operationally critical setting.
+• We recommend that live deployment administrators run stress-tests against live deployment endpoints to determine the correct resource configuration before deploying the model into an operationally critical setting.

 • Live deployments will run until they are explicitly stopped or canceled.
 It is important to monitor for live deployment usage to ensure that deployments are not erroneously left running when they are not needed.
 This can be common on staging deployments.